locationtech/udig-platform/docs/devel/en/working_with_cheat_sheets.rst

 Add a Cheat Sheet
 =================

-The help plugin (net.refractions.udig.help) is responsible for holding the cheat sheet contributions and content.
+The help plugin (org.locationtech.udig.help) is responsible for holding the cheat sheet contributions and content.
 Cheat sheets are defined using the org.eclipse.ui.cheatsheets.cheatSheetContent extension point.
 The cheat sheet content itself is defined in a separate XML file stored in the cheatsheet folder.